openid/eKYC-IDA/openid-connect-authority.md

 * `organization_status`
 * `incorporation_date`
 * `organization_identifiers`
-* `organization_categories`
-* `beneficial_owners`

-When used the `beneficial_owners` claim will be of the form of an array containing one or more records that describe a natural person who ultimately has control over that legal entity as described in the FATF Guidance [@!FATF-BO-Guidance].
-The content of the `beneficial_owners' records SHOULD be of the form described in this section when describing a natural person.

 In the case that the authority applies to a natural person the `applies_to` element MAY contain one or more of the following Claims as defined in Section 5.1 of the OpenID Connect specification [@!OpenID] (and others as required) providing it allows for sufficient confidence that the natural person can be uniquely identified from that set of claims: